AYESDIE/sky-server-hosting/readme2.md

 		Make sure both are running.

 	5) Go to the address given by sky.js and use the app

+	6) In the end, you will get the number of faces at http://localhost:3000/faces (This is operated by server.py)

 ## STATE :